 - Music to be played during the service

 - Details of organisations, professional societies, clubs, etc. which must be specifically notified of the funeral details

 - Specific wishes important to you

 There may also be things you don’t want at your funeral, and these can be made known as well.

-If you are considering pre-arranging a funeral, get in touch and we can make a time to go through everything with you (either at your place or ours).
+If you are considering pre-arranging a funeral, fill out our online form below, or download a Funeral Pre-Planning Form to print.
+You can also get in touch and we can make a time to go through everything with you (either at your place or ours).

 Once you’ve made pre-arrangements, give a copy to your funeral director to keep on file, then keep your plan and any pertinent papers in a safe place.
 Also, inform a close friend or relative what arrangements have been made and where the information may be found.